The heartbeat of luxury

 We meet Italian fashion designer Davide Marello at an interesting time in his life.
 Only a few weeks before the sunny Saturday afternoon in the last weekend of February, when we meet in Bar Luce at the Foundation Prada Foundation, he has left his position as the very first creative director of Boglioli: the 100-year-old tailoring company that reinvented itself at the beginning of this century through a distinct broken-in and garment-dyed aesthetic.
 Marello’s departure took place silently, gathering even less attention than his surprising and therewith underexposed appointment two years earlier.
 Nevertheless, for those who were paying attention: the recent ‘intimate’ presentation of the Autumn/Winter 2017 collection, instead of the usual runway show, could be clearly read as a marker that things were in turmoil, to say the least.

 Davide speaks better English than anyone we have spoken to during our trip to Milan.
 He chooses his words deliberately, is elegantly polite, speaking in an understated and thoughtful tone, without it ever transcending a feeling of insecurity on behalf of his insights.
 Despite having been born and bred in a time when Italy was still the epicenter of the global fashion ecosystem —a situation that has changed steadily in the last two decades— Marello proves to be clearly in touch with the capricious zeitgeist of today’s fashion, having found a strong personal position in a context constantly in flux.
-A position which apparently wasn’t a match with Boglioli anymore and in the future will possibly, for the first time in his career, take him outside of Italy.
+A position no longer in line with those in charge at Boglioli and therewith in the future possibly, for the first time in his career, taking him outside of Italy for work.
 “I wouldn’t mind living in Paris,” he states on what lies ahead, although he aims to stay close to himself: “I have no interest in starting my own label.
 I rather dive into the heritage of an existing label, making it my own and adding to a legacy that already holds cultural relevance.”

 We continue our conversation about the past of Italian tailoring, which in spite of its inwards-focussed culture succeeded to appeal worldwide through an overal stronger appreciation for and understanding of the lush craftsmanship behind it.
 A situation that changed when globalization and its ever-growing demand for higher speed started to sweep away the existing paradigms of the fashion world.
 Marello holds a still rare modern attitude in Italian tailored fashion, next to for instance his former creative director Alessandro Michele, who has introduced a similar globalization-proof attitude (and rising global sales) at Gucci, although having done so without any substance on the design level and holding on a very thin narrative.
 Marello at Boglioli spoke the language of the globalized world, but never lost touch with the essence what sets Italy culturally apart from any other country in the world: having a deeply engrained cultural finesse at its core, ranging from its diverse traditions in craftsmanship to its remarkable cuisine, which still makes it a highly refined country that has no equal.